silaspe/maths/docs/group_theory.md

 The system is closed because a power of $a$ ∘ a power of $a$ is a power of $a$.

 And this is indeed a group even for finite groups.
-Because if it's a finite group then repeatedly operating a on it should eventually go through all of the elements and loop back around to itself.
+Because if it's a finite group then repeatedly operating $a$ on it should eventually go through all of the elements and loop back around to itself.
 So the one before $a$ has to be the identity.

 Also, if $e = a^8$, then the inverse of $a^n$ is just $a^{8 - n}$.

 I know you might be thinking: why does it have to loop back around to the identity?
 What if $a^n$ were equal to $a$?
 Well, then ∘ing both sides by the inverse of $a$, you would get $a^8$ ∘ $a^{-1}$, which is of course equal to $a^7$.
 However, on the right of the equation, you get $a$ ∘ $a^{-1}$ which is of course the identity.
 So then $a^7$ would be the identity.

-However, this argument doesn't necessarily work for integers as the group is infinately large, and $⟨2⟩$ would only result in $2$, $4$, $6$, $8$, and so on, and not all of the even integers.
+However, this argument doesn't necessarily work for integers as the group is infinitely large, and $⟨2⟩$ would only result in $2$, $4$, $6$, $8$, and so on, and not all of the even integers.

 Just going to say: this is still valid notation even if it isn't a group.